BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 In itself this is neither good nor bad but it should give us thought for pause.
 If reality imitates media, we should be aware of what we consume!

-In *Funny Games*, Haneke shows us senseless violence like we see in so many movies today.
+In *Funny Games*, Haneke shows us senseless violence like we see in so many movies and news shows today.
 But his violence is violent.
 It hurts, it is unpleasant, disturbing, and soul crushing.
+It goes against the Nietzschian perspective that greatness requires suffering.
+No!
+Haneka shows us, suffering is just suffering.
+There is nothing great to find there; it is a horrific banality.
 While watching the movie one wants to scream towards the protagonists but one has to keep watching helplessness.
 Leonard Maltin called the movie ``nonsensical and highly unpleasant'' but that is exactly the point.
 Haneke wants to provoke and he wants to deconstruct the violent cinema.